MetPX/sarracenia/doc/sr_postv3.7.rst

           "atime"         - last access time of a file (optional) "mtime"         - last modification time of a file (optional) "mode"          - permission bits (optional)

+          "content"       - for smaller files, the content may be embedded.
+          {
+              "encoding" : "utf-8" | "base64"  ,
+              "value"    " "encoded file content"
+          }

           For "v03.report" topic messages the following addtional headers will be present: